asmeurer/blog/posts/moving-away-from-python-2.markdown

 developers, and users.
 The core developers were the first to move to Python 3, since they were the ones who wrote it.
 They were also the ones who provided the messaging around Python 3, which has varied over time.
-In my opinion, it should have been and should be more forceful.[^fn2] Then you have the library developers and the users.
+In my opinion, it should have been and should be more forceful.[^core] Then you have the library developers and the users.
 A chief difference here is that users are probably going to be using only one version of Python.
 In order for them to switch that version to Python 3, all the libraries that they use need to support it.
 This